mosaicnetworks/babble/docker/README.md

 This image describes a container that monitors the consensus stats for a Babble docker network.
 It is based on the watch.sh script.

+## Mobile Image

+The mobile image contains all the tools needed to build a mobile babble library.

 ## Glider Image

 The glider image contains all the tools to compile Babble for almost any platform.